orbitmines/archive/projects/_indefinite_future_projects/INDEFINITE Project - Story & Lore.md

 ---
 ##### Chapter
-*Though of course, reversibility was considered in physics.
-Nobody had dared to suggest the possibility *
+*Though of course, reversibility of time was considered in physics.
+No one had dare suggest that one might*
 ***[], []***
 ***, 2XXX***